awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/ECCV-2018-STSN-eng.md

    * **Architecture.** For backbone network, we adopted Deformable CNN based on ResNet-101 architecture.
 The spatiotemporal sampling block consists of four 3 × 3 transformable convolutional layers, each with 1024 output channels.
 There are also 4 3x3 convolutional layers that predict (x,y) offsets.
 To implement a subnetwork S(x) that predicts feature aggregate weights, we use 1 × 1, 3 × 3, and 1 × 1 convolutional layer sequences with 512, 512, and 2048 output channels, respectively.
 The detection network is implemented based on a deformable R-FCN design, using pooling of deformable position detection ROIs into 7 × 7 groups.

-   * **Training.** The entire STSN model can be fully differentiated, allowing end-to-end learning.
+   * **Training.** STSN can be completely differentiated and allowing end-to-end learning, because the STSN model used a Deformable CNN model based on the ResNet-101 architecture as the backbone network.
 For training, randomly sample one support frame before the reference frame and one support frame after the reference frame.
 We observed that using more support frames in Training did not lead to higher accuracy.
 The rest of the training trains the model in two steps.
 First, we pre-train the full model on the Imagenet DET dataset using annotations from 30 object classes overlapping the Imagenet VID dataset.
 Since the Imagenet DET dataset contains only images, we cannot sample meaningful support frames in this case.
 So for images, we use the reference frame as the supporting frame.
 The full model is then trained 120,000 iterations on 4 Tesla K40 GPUs, each with a single mini-batch.
 The learning rate is set to 0.001 and 0.0001 for the first 80K and last 40K iterations, respectively.
 We then fine-tune the entire model on the Imagenet VID dataset for 60K iterations with learning rates of 0.001 and 0.0001 for the first 40K and last 20K iterations, respectively.
 In the second step of training, we randomly sample the support frame within a specific neighborhood of the reference frame.

    * **Inference.** T = 27 was used during inference.
 That is, we consider K = 13 support frames before and after reference frames.
 To avoid GPU memory issues, we first individually extract features from each image's backbone network and then cache these features in memory.
 Then we put all these functions into a spatiotemporal sampling block.
 Finally, standard NMS with a threshold of 0.3 is applied to refine the detection.
 Pad the start of the video with K copies of the first frame to handle the two boundary cases where adjacent frames need to be sampled beyond the start and end of the video to process the first and last K = 13 frames of the video.